SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/cta.md

 ## Set Up Billing for Pass-through App

-To use Pass-through SharePoint Embedded App, SharePoint Embedded Admin need to set up Microsoft Syntex billing in [Microsoft 365 admin center](https://admin.microsoft.com/).
+To use Pass-through SharePoint Embedded App, SharePoint Embedded Admin needs to set up Microsoft Syntex billing in [Microsoft 365 admin center](https://admin.microsoft.com/).
+No user can access any Pass-through SharePoint Embedded apps before a valid billing is set up for SharePoint Embedded platform.

 ### [Meters](../billing/meters.md)
 SharePoint Embedded employs a pay-as-you-go (PAYG) billing model through an Azure subscription.
 Billing is determined by how much data in GB you store in SharePoint Embedded, transactions used to access and modify the container and container contents, and data that is egressed from SharePoint Embedded platform.
 Each of these factors contributes to the overall cost, ensuring that you only pay for the resources and services you use.
 You can view this usage and billing details in the [Azure Cost Management](https://ms.portal.azure.com/).